 The Back-to-School Toolkit was designed to stretch the Facing History and Ourselves brand to reflect the unique offerings of the product itself.
 The design leveraged a focused and warm color application, clean typography and engaging iconography, keeping in mind the goal of creating an end-product that was incredibly welcoming, engaging, and user-friendly.
 Using temperate colors and a clear hierarchy meant that users could navigate through an enormous amount of content without feeling overwhelmed.
 Creating custom icons to distinguish sections of content allowed users to identify sections and skip between them at any screen size.
 Meanwhile, the UX allowed users to truly customize their experience, with anchor links and a sticky menu to move around a lesson at all times, and the ability to move between lessons at all screen sizes.

 “It was incredibly fun working with, and alongside the development team at ThinkShout.
 They were great about incorporating me into their project process and I felt supported but also autonomous in maximizing our team’s budget and resources with my time, using them to keep me unblocked and be a collective brain to troubleshoot more complex issues.”

 ~ Paige Eaton, Associate Director, Web Development

 The toolkit performed better than other Facing History content in 9 of 12 states where the organization operates.
-It also kept users on Facing History’s site for 2 times as long as other content, and 30% of users who interacted with it downloaded a resource (as opposed to 3.3 percent of those who did not interact with the toolkit).
+It also kept users on Facing History’s site twice as long as other content, and 30% of users who interacted with it downloaded a resource (as opposed to 3.3% of those who did not interact with the toolkit).